nicolas17/mapillary_apidoc/source/includes/_im.md

 ## POST /im/:key/or/version

 Create a detected version.
-Not yet availble.
+Not yet available.

 ## POST /im/:key/or/version/approve

 Approve a detected version.
-Not yet availble.
+Not yet available.